viktor111/BoricaNet/README.md

 ```

 ## Example response
-The formBody should is the response submited from borica after payment on your endpoint
+The formBody is the response submited from borica after payment on your endpoint
 ```csharp
 var paymentResponse = borica.HandleResponse(formBody: new Dictionary<string, string>());
 ```